Skip to main content

 never

-Disallows all awaiting any returned promises.
+Disallows awaiting any returned promises.

 Examples of code with never: